⚠️ Research in Progress: Doctoral Defence Forthcoming

 Before entering a single image into analysis software, I designed the study to begin with what I call kitchen table analysis.
 This approach draws on feminist traditions of kitchen table reflexivity (Kohl & McCutcheon, 2015) and what Mountz et al. (2015) term slow scholarship: a politics of resistance to the accelerated timelines of the neoliberal academy.
 The protocol involves printing participant photographs and physically arranging them on a surface, using coloured tags and yarn to trace emergent connections before digital coding begins.

 Something in me resisted the idea of entering photographs into a database before sitting with them, moving them around, letting them speak to each other and to me.
-Jongeling et al. (2016) observe that the embodied act of sorting printed photographs prompts memories, bridges connections, and enables prioritisation in ways that digital sorting may obscure.
+Jongeling et al. (2016) observe that the embodied act of sorting printed photographs prompts memories, bridges connections, and enables prioritization in ways that digital sorting may obscure.
 The kitchen table phase was designed to honour this embodied way of knowing.

 Following the analogue phase, data were entered into NVivo for systematic verification, allowing convergence or divergence between the two analytical modes to strengthen confidence in the emergent themes.